 From the College Side

 When the college receives the first piece of information about you, they will start your file.
 (If you are unsure as to whether or not your file is complete you may contact the admissions office to find out the status of your application.)
 When your file is complete with all supporting documents and test scores, the college admissions office will evaluate your qualifications.
 Colleges each have their own criteria for admission, but the main factors at which they look are GPA, the courses you chose and their difficulty level, test scores, essays, recommendations, quality and depth of commitment to pursuits outside the classroom and to summer activities.
+Colleges may also consider demonstrated interest.

 Wall Street Journal article on college acceptance